You should be able to go home on the same day as your cataract surgery.

 It's important to use your eye drops as instructed by your doctor.

 Unless told otherwise, you should:

 - start your drops the morning after the operation

-- only use them on the operated eye
+- only use them on an operated eye

 - wash your hands before using your drops

-- don't stop your eye drops without advice from your doctor
+- do not stop your eye drops without advice from your doctor

-- don't let anyone else use your eye drops
+- do not let anyone else use your eye drops

 At this appointment, you may be given advice on when to stop using your eye drops and when to apply for new glasses.